housem20baccar/socketmethod/README.md

 # socketmethod
-This socket programming example will show you how to connect multiple clients to a server using python 3 sockets.
+This Python 3 sockets tutorial for connecting numerous clients to a server will demonstrate how to do so.
-It covers how to send messages from clients to server and from server to clients.
-I will also show you how to host your socket server locally or globally across the internet so anyone can connect.
-This uses the python 3 socket and threading module.
+It covers both client-to-server and server-to-client message transmission.
+Additionally, I'll demonstrate how to host your socket server either locally or internationally over the internet so that anyone may join.
+The socket and threading module from Python 3 is used in this.